SMAC-Group/course_gmwm/chapters/chapter1.md

 <exercise id="2" title="Getting Started">

 Let's ask some questions about the slides.
 Whats the correct answer?
+Test 101

 <choice>
 <opt text="Answer one">